eherra/patientRecordSystem/README.md

 https://patientlify.herokuapp.com/

-Registering new users functionality is in progess.

-Therefore I have added 2 test users to Heroku Postgres DB in order to test the app:
+I have added 2 test users to Heroku Postgres DB in order to test the app:

 #### Patient
 - username: patient123